yendregi/Stardate-Calculator-Java-App/README.md

 ![Vulcan Unlocked Skin](CaptainStarDateCalculator/docs/imgs/Vuclan_UI_Unlocked.png)

-While the 'StarDate UI' is visible, one can click into the value of the StarDate and change the value of the StarDate + hit enter to get the relevant StarDate:
+While the 'StarDate UI' is visible, one can click into the value of the StarDate and change the value of the StarDate + hit enter to get the relevant 'real' date:

 ![Edit StarDate Example](CaptainStarDateCalculator/docs/imgs/stardate_text_selected.png)